When is writing good enough?

 In September 2012, I quit my corporate job.

-And on my second day of freedom I discussed tax arrangements for my fledgling business with an accountant.
+And on my second day of freedom I discussed tax arrangements (and making tax digital) for my fledgling business with an accountant.

 The conversation was excruciating.
 After an hour I was hardly any wiser.

 This accountant was suffering from the curse of knowledge—a term popularized by Chip and Dan Heath in one of my favorite books: Made to Stick.